-- 4. The Government has decided that pensioners should have broadly the same level of support that they had in the old Council Tax Benefit scheme.
-This means that the Council must follow the rules decided by central Government and has no discretion to alter them. - 5.
-Subject to some overall conditions (see paragraph 9 below), there are three groups of pensioners in financial need who the scheme is designed to help: - those whose income is no greater than the set amount allowed for living expenses; these pensioners qualify for up to a 100% reduction on their council tax bill: - those whose income is greater to a certain extent than the set amount allowed for living expenses; these pensioners will have 20% of the difference between their income and the amount for living expenses deducted from the maximum amount of council tax reduction that would otherwise be payable; - those where there is a second adult sharing the household who would normally be expected to contribute towards the council tax bill, but who cannot afford to do so; these pensioners will see a reduction in their council tax bill of either 7.5%,
+- 4. The Government has decided that pensioners1 should have broadly the same level of support that they had in the old Council Tax Benefit scheme.
+This means that the Council must follow the rules decided by central Government.2 - 5.
+Subject to some overall conditions (see paragraph 9 below), there are three groups of pensioners in financial need who the scheme is designed to help: - those whose income is no greater than the set amount allowed for living expenses; these pensioners qualify for up to a 100% reduction on their council tax bill; - those whose income is greater to a certain extent than the set amount allowed for living expenses; these pensioners will have 20% of the difference between their income and the amount for living expenses deducted from the maximum amount of council tax reduction that would otherwise be payable; - those where there is a second adult sharing the household who would normally be expected to contribute towards the council tax bill, but who cannot afford to do so; these pensioners will see a reduction in their council tax bill of either 7.5%, 15%, 25% or 100%, depending on the circumstances of the second adult living in the household (see Appendix 2).

-&lt;sup>1 See Annex 1 (Glossary) for definitions of 'pensioner' and 'working age'.
+1 See Annex 1 (Glossary) for definitions of 'pensioner' and 'working age'.
 A pensioner is a person who has reached the qualifying age for State Pension Credit and is not (or where there is a partner the partner is not) receiving a working-age income-related benefit.
+However, the definition of a pensioner does include those who have reached pension age and are receiving Universal Credit because of the closure of Working Tax Credit.

-&lt;sup>2 Set out in the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (as amended from 2013 to 2022).
+2 Set out in the Council Tax Reduction Schemes (Prescribed Requirements) (England) Regulations 2012 (as amended from 2013 to 2024).